emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## Broflix
-### Score: 20/22
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. It finds streams very fast, including very old obscure content. ✔️
-1. They have 11 sources, but
-1. Site does have auto-next. ✔️
-1. Sites UI is very good, player is good, its one of the best to look at. ✔️
-1. Most of their sources allow subtitles. ✔️
-1. It has movies, shows, anime. ✔️
-1. The site has continue watching and watchlists. ✔️
-1. Site has a very nice AI recommendation tool that seems to work well. ✔️
-1. Site does not have 4K content. ❌

-***
 ## Rive
 ### Score: 20/22
 1. Streams load very fast. ✔️